Tribler/trustchain-superapp/detoks-uvt/report.md

 This limit of tokens will be reset each day, but the unminted tokens will not be passed over to the next day, which is done to prevent token stacking.
 We have decided to store the following information in the token: token_id, date, public_key of the minter, video_id, and the public_key of the seeder.
 The token id is a value between 0 and the limit and will be unique in combination with the date and public key of the minter.
-We store the sent and received upvote tokens in a personal sidelight table to use the information to find better-recommended content for the sender.
+We store the sent and received upvote tokens in a personal sqldelight table to use the information to find better-recommended content for the sender.

 In order to keep the network alive, there must be enough seeders for the leechers to download (torrent) the content.
 We decided that each user that uploads content to the application will also seed that content to the network.